italia/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

 - Each Wallet Instance SHOULD be able to request multiple attestations with different ephemeral public keys associated to them.
 This requirement provides a privacy-preserving measure, as the public key MAY be used as a tracking tool during the presentation phase (see also the point listed below).
 - The Wallet Attestation MUST NOT contain any information that can be used to directly reference the User.
 - The Wallet Instances MUST secure a Wallet Attestation as a prerequisite for transitioning to the Operational state, as defined by `ARF`_.
+- The private keys MUST be generated and stored in the WSCD following different approaches:
+  - internal
+  - external

 .. warning::
   The implementation profile specification, that will be given below, MUST support only the Internal WSCD.
 Future versions of this specification MAY include other approaches depending on the AAL required.